Isadora Williams

-Isadora Marie Williams (born 8 February 1996) is a Brazilian-American figure skater who represents Brazil in ladies' singles.
+Isadora Marie Williams (born 8 February 1996) is a retired Brazilian-American figure skater who represented Brazil in ladies' singles.
 She is the 2017 Sofia Trophy champion, the 2019 Toruń Cup silver medalist, the 2018 Volvo Open Cup silver medalist, the 2016 Santa Claus Cup silver medalist, and the 2016 Sportland Trophy silver medalist.

 She placed 30th at the 2014 Winter Olympics and 24th at the 2018 Winter Olympics.
-Williams is the first figure skater from Brazil to compete at the Olympics.
+Williams is the first figure skater from Brazil to compete at the Olympics and the first South American skater to ever reach the free skating segment at the games.
+She retired from competition in October 2021, after failing to qualify to the 2022 Winter Olympics due to a foot injury.

 Personal life

 Williams was born in Marietta, Georgia.
 Isadora was raised in the suburbs of Washington, DC.
 She has Brazilian citizenship through her mother, who is from Belo Horizonte, Minas Gerais, and also lived in Brazil for two years as a child.
 Isadora Williams also has a very large family that lives in Brazil, which she visits frequently.
 She attends Montclair State University in New Jersey.